 A person who becomes fatigued when unhappy is useless.

 She described the circumstances in detail.
-At the end of the day, it summed up to the fact that she just wasn’t happy…enough.
+At the end of the day, it summed up to the fact that she just wasn’t happy…at least she wasn’t happy enough.
 They tried therapy a few times.
 They tried talking to a priest.
-They tried everything.
+They tried a lot of things.
 But the relationship just wasn’t going to get to a point that was ultimately satisfying for her.
 She saw no way.

 As much as I wanted to, I couldn’t be mad at her.
 It actually made me like her more.
 Think about that.
 Here is a friend of mine who is being left by a girl…and I now like her more than I did.
 And that’s because I respect her decision.
 She is unhappy…she had been unhappy for a long time…and saw she was going to be unhappy for a long time…and she did something about it.

 What is going to light that fire in your belly, if your own unhappiness is not?